Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Evaluation of Effectiveness

-As outlined in Section~\ref{sec:tarpit}, a secondary objective of the tarpit is to boost the attacker's resource consumption artificially.
-In our implementation, we focus on maximizing the inference cost of the LLM driving the agent.
+As outlined in Section~\ref{sec:tarpit}, a secondary objective of the tarpit is to boost the attacker's resource consumption.
+In our implementation, we focus on \textbf{maximizing the inference cost of operating the backend LLM} used by the agent.
 This is accomplished by controlling the number of directories at each node within the fake filesystem in the tarpit.
-Figure~\ref{fig:tarpitcost} illustrates the cost of executing an attack on a machine implementing \tarpit as the system's complexity increases.
-The $X$-axis represents the expected number of directories per node, while the $Y$-axis indicates the dollar cost of the API requests to GPT4o needed to execute a single attack.
-In this configuration, we perform the attack on \textit{Dancing} using the \ftp decoy.
+Figure~\ref{fig:tarpitcost} illustrates the cost of executing an attack on a machine implementing \tarpit as the system's complexity increases for each of the three tested agents.
+The backend LLM used in all three agents is \texttt{GPT-4o}.
+The $X$-axis represents the expected number of directories per node, while the $Y$-axis indicates the dollar cost of the API requests to \texttt{GPT-4o} needed to execute a single attack.
+In this configuration, we perform the attack on \textit{CTF:Dancing} using the \ftp decoy.
 The attack is halted once the agent performs $10$ iterations within the tarpit.
+We emphasize here that for our experiment, we chose the halting conditions to be $10$, which could have been significantly higher, resulting in a much higher cost.

-As illustrated in the figure, increasing the tarpit's complexity directly amplifies the attack's cost.
+As illustrated in this Figure, increasing the tarpit's complexity directly amplifies the attack's cost.
 While the number of API calls remains relatively constant across attacks, the input size provided to the LLM varies.
 This increases costs since inference is billed on a per-token basis.
-Beyond the specific scenarios shown in Figure~\ref{fig:tarpitcost}, the defender has the flexibility to adjust the tarpit's complexity, allowing for precise control over the costs imposed on the attacker.
+Beyond this toy example shown in Figure~\ref{fig:tarpitcost}, the defender can adjust the complexity of \NAME's tarpit, allowing for precise control over the costs imposed on the attacker.

+Interestingly, the differences in the cost of operating different \cyberagents depend on the specifics of their prompting frameworks and the way the memory mechanism is implemented within each agent.
+For instance, agents like \pgptw use a history mechanism that reinserts the results of the $k$ most recent actions into the current prompt, amplifying the verbosity of the tarpit and driving up execution costs.
+In contrast, \apen uses a summarization model that reduces prompt size sent to the backend LLM, making it more cost-efficient than \pgptw. \hbuddy is especially low-cost as it is the simplest agent, designed with a small maximum prompt size by default, which automatically truncates any tokens exceeding a set threshold.